Top 12 Sperm Killers In Men

 3. High Temperatures

 The temperature has a major impact on sperm count.
+Higher ambient temperatures are associated with low sperm count and concentration, low sperm motility and morphology, and low semen volume (7).
 If a man’s testicles are exposed to higher temperatures or overheating, then it can negatively impact his sperm’s viability.
 If the temperature reaches 98°, then it can completely stop sperm production.
-Overheating can result from using heated seats in cars during winters, using hot tubs or saunas, or even putting a laptop directly on the lap for a long time.
+Overheating can result from using heated seats in cars during winter, using hot tubs or saunas, or even putting a laptop directly on the lap for a long time.
 Does laptop heat affect male fertility?
 Find out here!

 4. Alcohol

-Men who drink too much alcohol regularly are also at risk of having unhealthy sperm.
+Men who drink too much alcohol regularly are also at risk of infertility.
 For starters, an alcoholic will find it difficult to get and maintain an erection.
 Secondly, too much alcohol in the system will increase the production of estrogen, which in turn will suppress sperm production.
 Thirdly, alcohol will also impact the quality and mobility of the sperm.
-Do you need more reasons to skip that second drink?

 5. Mobiles